patractlabs/elara/README.md

 8. verification

-    You can open `http://localhost:8001/dashboard`　view the monitoring dashboard page.
+    You can open `http://localhost:8001/dashboard`　to view the monitoring dashboard page.
 If there is an access request, the dashboard will display the latest request information．
 >>>>>>> dev